 Best Canister Vacuum

 Miele Compact C1 Turbo

-The Miele Compact C1 Turbo didn't merit an award, but we felt it still deserved recognition.
-This canister vacuum is easy to use and set up, highly maneuverable, and one of our favorite models for quick cleanup — especially in cluttered areas.
-The Miele earned the highest score of all the canister vacuums in our test, making it a solid choice for those with a strong preference for this style of vacuum over an upright model.
+The Miele Compact C1 Turbo doesn't merit an award, but we felt it still deserved recognition.
+This canister vacuum is easy to use and set up, has high maneuverability, and it is one of our favorite models for quick cleanup — especially in cluttered areas.
+The Miele earned the highest score of all the canister vacuums in our test, making it a solid choice for those with a strong preference for this style over an upright model.

 Unfortunately, this bagged vacuum is quite expensive — one of the pricier models of the entire group.
 Miele vacuums have a solid reputation for longevity and durability, but this one costs a lot for a vacuum that didn't post the top score.

 At GearLab, we won't ever accept any free or sample units from manufacturers so you can be sure that our review is completely unbiased.
 Our in-house vacuum testers, Austin Palmer and David Wise , have tested dozens of upright, canister, stick, handheld, and robot vacuums over the past three years so they have notched long hours on the vacuum reviewing circuit.

 In addition, we also consulted with Lindsey Schultz, co-owner of Mighty Tidy Tahoe, a professional cleaning service that cleans close to 1000 rental homes, residences, and offices each year.
 Lindsey helped us refine and revise our testing plan and process, and lent her expertise to our evaluation process and testing results.